Twisted Bilayer Graphene in Commensurate Angles: Existence of Dirac points

 since $\hat{U}_{B\vec{m}}=\hat{U}_{-\vec{m}}$ for all $\vec{m}\in \bbZ^2$.
 So we got that

 So $E^{(1)}_\sigma$ is independent of $\sigma$ - so we see that the eigenvalues do not separate in the first order (as expected from this argument in \cite{berkolaiko2018symmetry} or \cite{fefferman2012honeycomb}).
-So, we compute the next order, and we start by noting that
+We compute the next order, starting by noting that

 So we have that

 Now by assumption

 Thus,